 - Mix together your ice cream mixture with the 1/2 cup of dry cake mix and put into your ice cream maker, process according to manufacturer’s directions.

 - When the ice cream is almost done churning, add in the frozen cake pieces and 1/2 cup of sprinkles.
 Mix just long enough to combine the cake and sprinkles into the ice cream.
 Do not over churn as this will break down the pieces of cake.

 Put the ice cream into a freezer container and allow it to set up for several hours or overnight before serving.

-Can I use store bought cupcakes for Birthday Cake Ice Cream?
+Can I use store bought cupcakes?

 You absolutely may, you can purchase store bought frosted cupcakes if your prefer.
 I didn’t put frosting on my cupcakes but if you are a frosting fan, go for it!
 Since I was opening a cake mix to add some of the dry mix into my ice cream I found it was just easier to make my own cupcakes rather than go to the store and buy some.
 You will only use three of the cupcakes in the ice cream so you will have some leftover to enjoy!

 Freezing the pieces of cupcake before adding them to the ice cream helps them not totally crumble and break apart in the ice cream.
 You want chunks of cake in your ice cream!
 Save a few sprinkles to add to the top of the ice cream before serving.

 Don’t wait for someone’s birthday to enjoy this birthday cake ice cream!
 Find a reason to celebrate today!!